Part of the Green Dolphin Press website. [Contact Us] [Things We've Printed]

 1.7 Where are the LETPRESS list archives?

-You can find them at http://listserv.unb.ca/archives/letpress.html.
+You can find them at https://listserv.unb.ca/cgi-bin/wa?A0=LETPRESS.

 You can browse through old postings, search for topics of interest, or use a special page to join the list, leave the list, or change your subscription settings.
-If you have difficulty sending email messages to the List Server to do this things, you may find it easier to fill out the web page form here.

 [Back to Table of Contents] [Back to Section 1 questions]